microsoft/Azure-Analytics-and-AI-Engagement/CDP-Retail/Before-Starting.md

-# Azure Synapse Analytics WWI Setup Guide
+# WWI DREAM Demo in a Box Setup Guide

 **Contents**